Election Season is on!

 The Sailors' Union of the Pacific supports only those candidates that honor Union labor, that work for the interests of SUP members, and that support the U.S. Merchant Marine.

-Visit the new page dedicated to the 2020 Election cycle in the drop down list on the menu bar for this page or click here.
+For the most updated information, visit the page that is dedicated to the next most relevant election in the drop down list on the menu bar for this page or click here.

 Happy Birthday to the Jones Act!